csound/manual/docs/opcodes/exitnow.md

 Stops Csound on the _initialisation_ cycle, returning the result ivalue, which defaults to zero.
 Note that it is usual for this opcode to be alone in an instrument.

+For an exit controlled by a k-rate condition, use [exitnowk](exitnowk.md).
+It runs during performance and takes a required status argument.

 ## Examples

 Here is an example of the exitnow opcode.
 It uses the file [exitnow.csd](../examples/exitnow.csd).